-"In a government shutdown, there is some discretion for the government to protect the vital agencies -- those related to national security -- so it’s not like they’re going to bring all the soldiers home,” says Marc Goldwein, policy director at the Committee for Responsible Federal Budget in Washington, D.C.
+“There is some discretion for the government to protect the vital agencies — those related to national security — so it’s not like they’re going to bring all the soldiers home,” says Marc Goldwein, senior policy director at the Committee for a Responsible Federal Budget in Washington, D.C.
 “But most government functions that we are used to will stop during a shutdown.”

 The hard part for consumers is it’s difficult to predict which operations will be deemed essential and which will be halted.
-It’s mostly up to the discretion of the Obama administration.
+It’s mostly up to the discretion of the Trump administration.

-Past government shutdowns -- the most recent was in 1995 -- can shed some light on how the federal government will proceed.
-But there’s no way to know for sure what will be considered a priority.
+Past government shutdowns — the most recent was in 2013 — can shed some light on how the federal government will proceed if there’s an impasse in the near future.

-Here’s a rundown of who would likely suffer most from a government shutdown, and who would escape relatively unscathed.
+Here’s a rundown of who suffers most from a government shutdown, and who would escape relatively unscathed.

-Government contractors and vendors.
-Government spending accounts for roughly one-fifth of the U.S. gross domestic product, and much of that adds to the bottom lines of government contractors and vendors.
+- Government contractors and vendors.
+Government spending accounts for roughly 35 percent of the U.S. gross domestic product, and much of that adds to the bottom lines of government contractors and vendors.
 A government shutdown likely would mean that payments to vendors and contractors would stop, Parker says.

 “There will be no employees on the job to process the applications, which require more intense handling than just simply the mailing of checks, which is fairly automated,” Parker says.

-Government employees.
+- Government employees.
 Nearly all government workers would see their paychecks delayed by a government shutdown.
 Those deemed “essential,” such as active military, corrections officers, firefighters and utilities, would continue working with reduced or delayed pay until things returned to normal.
-Then they’d be reimbursed their missing salary, Goldwein says.
+It is likely they’d be reimbursed their missing salary, Goldwein says.
 Nonessential workers would be furloughed, possibly without pay.